 While keeping your WordPress core, themes and plugins up to date is important, using the right plugin is just part of the solution.
-If you are on a shared hosting, some security features due to the server OS is beyond your control.
-You can be hacked if the server is compromised or have lots of weak security holes.
+If you are on a shared hosting, some security features due to the server OS are beyond your control.
+You can be hacked if the server is compromised or has lots of weak security holes.

 The next best solution is to have a proper backup in the event your site is hacked beyond salvage.